Tirzepatide

 Tirzepatide 15 mg improved whole body insulin sensitivity by 63%, as measured by M-value, a measure of glucose tissue uptake using hyperinsulinemic euglycaemic clamp.
 The M-value was unchanged for placebo.

-Tirzepatide lowers body weight in patients with type 2 diabetes, which may contribute to improvement in insulin sensitivity.
+Tirzepatide lowers body weight in patients with obesity and overweight, and in patients with type 2 diabetes (irrespective of body weight), which may contribute to improvement in insulin sensitivity.
 Reduced food intake with tirzepatide contributes to body weight loss.
 The body weight reduction is mostly due to reduced fat mass.

 Glucagon concentration